 The dish known as curry is now so varied and widespread across the globe that its definition must remain very open to include numerous cuisines and cooking styles.
 Today, curry simply means any dish which has a richly spiced sauce cooked with meat and/or vegetables.
 It is usually eaten with rice but may also be accompanied by bread, usually flat-breads, like roti or naan.
 Curry is made in many countries around the world, including India, Thailand, Malaysia, Indonesia, Sri Lanka, and England just to name a few.

 Curries can be dry or wet.
 Dry curries are cooked with little liquid, resulting in a dish where the ingredients are coated in the spice mixture.
 Wet curries often include yogurt, coconut milk, or cream (among other ingredients), creating a sauce or gravy.
 There are many types of curries featuring many types of ingredients, from meat to chicken to fish to vegetables.
-And the color and flavor depend on from where the curry comes, as well as what type of spices are in the recipe.
+And the color and flavor depend on where the curry comes from, as well as what type of spices are in the recipe.
 Thai yellow curry, for example, includes yellow chili peppers.
 Thai green curry sauce features lemongrass, green chilies, coriander, and shallots.

 Curry Spice, a.k.a Curry Powder